 M=LBT 1000 kgm3 (2)

-For each barge, a molded depth, D, was selected to ensure that waves would not overtop the vessel.
-This value ranged from 0.1 meters for the smallest barge to 2 meters for the larger barges.

 The point mass was also given specified moments of inertia based on the dimensions of the box barge.
 It was assumed that the mass was evenly distributed throughout the vessel, so finding the mass moments of inertia were able to be found with Equations 3, 4 and 5.

 Ixx=M12(B2+D2) (3)